dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 We can fix this in two ways:

 - Use JSON serialization options that preserve references
-- Perform identity resolution before or while EF Core is tracking the graph
+- Perform identity resolution while the graph is being tracked

 #### Preserve references